-We estimate a sales return reserve for expected sales refunds based on our historical experience over a rolling six- month period.
-If actual results differ from our estimated sales return reserve due to various factors, the amount of revenue recorded each period could be materially affected.
+We estimate a sales return reserve for expected sales refunds based on our historical experience over a rolling six-month period.
+If actual results differ from our estimated sales return reserve due to various factors, the amount of revenue recorded for each period could be materially affected.
 Historically, our sales returns have not materially changed through the years, as the majority of our customers who return their merchandise do so within the first 90 days after the original sale.
-Sales returns have averaged 1.5% or less of our gross sales.
-For the year ended December 31, 2012 our sales return reserve was composed of the following (in thousands):
+Sales returns have historically averaged 1.5% or less of our gross sales.
+For the year ended December 31, 2013 our sales return reserve consisted of the following (in thousands):

-Sales reserve as of January 1, 2012 \$ 528 Provision related to sales made in 2012 1,487 Provision related to sales made prior to 2012 (319) Actual returns or credits in 2012 related to 2012 (1,316) Actual returns or credits in 2012 related to prior periods (224) Sales reserve as of December 31, 2012 \$ 156
+De ecember 31, 2013 Sales reserve as of January 1, 2013 \$ 156 Provision related to sales made in current period 1,367 Adjustment related to sales made in prior periods 4 Actual returns or credits related to current period (1,130) Actual returns or credits related to prior periods (159) Sales reserve as of December 31, 2013 \$ 238